rsdoiel/antenna/archives/2025/planet_2025.23.md

 ## ‘Plenty of fish in the sea’?
 Not anymore, say UN experts in Nice

-date: 2025-06-11, from: United Nations, Climate Change
+date: 2025-06-11, from: United Nations, Economic Development

 At the Third UN Ocean Conference in Nice, the “catch of the day” wasn’t a seabass or a red mullet – it was a figure: 35 per cent.
 That’s the share of global fish stocks now being harvested unsustainably, according to a new UN report released Wednesday.